2.4 - Operational boundary

 Identify the flows for which the organisation is responsible and dependent.

-The organisation shall identify all incoming, internal and outgoing flows: energy flows, fluids, raw materials, people, products (goods and services), and waste that are necessary for the activity, regardless of who is “responsible” for them.
+The organization shall identify all incoming, internal and outgoing flows: energy flows, fluids, raw materials, people, products (goods and services), and waste that are necessary for the activity, regardless of who is “responsible” for them.

-This makes it possible to prepare the accounting phase, being certain to include all direct and indirect emissions of the organisation, and to be exhaustive when collecting activity data.
+This allows preparation for the accounting phase, by being certain to include all the direct and indirect emissions of the organisation, and to be exhaustive when collecting activity data.

 Requirements relating to the mapping of emission sources